- Present-perfect passives with Veronica from Spain

 Exercise 2:

 Penny is being interviewed for a job.
-Some of the words of the questions and answers are
+Some of the words of

 missing.